Dapagliflozin Propanediol-metformin ER Coupons & Discount Card - Compare Prices Near You

 10-1000MG | 30 Tablet Extended Release 24 Hours | $324.03 | $10.8 |

-- Receiving X-ray or scanning procedures involving iodinated contrast.
+- Undergoing X-ray or scanning procedures that use iodinated contrast.

-For some of these situations, your healthcare provider may advise temporarily discontinuing metformin.
-Consult your doctor or pharmacist for further guidance.
+In some cases, your doctor might advise temporarily discontinuing metformin.
+Consult your doctor or pharmacist for more specific guidance.

 Dapagliflozin Propanediol-metformin ER Side Effects